An Introduction to

 Both Bus and Train stations are about a 10 minute walk away, or a 2 minute drive by Taxi ( £5 ).

-Small single room with small en-suite shower.
+Large family room for 3 people with 1 x king size bed and 1 x single bed and small en-suite shower.
 Also has flat screen Freeview television, Wi-Fi, alarm clock radio, hair dryer, central heating and hospitality tray.

 Small Single with Private Bathroom